 When we have major works near you we will:

-In early 2021 KiwiRail, Supporting Growth and Auckland Transport held on-line and drop in sessions to share our plans for extending electric train service and planned new stations.
+In early 2021 KiwiRail, Supporting Growth and Auckland Transport held on-line and drop-in sessions to share our plans for extending electric train service and planned new stations.
 A video of KiwiRail's session can be watched here: KiwiRail's presentation and an overview of questions and answers are available here.
+For the Supporting growth presentation visit here.

 We will work to keep disturbance to a minimum and appreciate your patience as we carry out this work.